Scroll to navigation

 Set the padding at the top of the logo

-Set the position where the logo should be displayed
+Set the display position of the logo

 If true, regenerate the image logo cache